manorrock/azure-examples/README.md

 ## Coming soon!

-1. Create a custom dockerized Tomcat and deploy it to Azure App Service (Docker)
 1. Deploy a Spring Boot to Azure App Service (JavaSE)
 1. Deploy an AKS cluster (Azure Kubernetes Service)
 1. Deploy a Spring Boot application to AKS